GPlates/new-gplates-website/src/pages/docs/user-manual/Introducing_The_Main_Window.md

 ![](screenshots/ToolPaletteDigitisationMoveVertex.png) ![](screenshots/ToolPaletteFeatureInspectionMoveVertex.png)

 The availability of certain tools within a group can change depending on what you currently have selected.
-For instance, the **Modify Reconstruction Pole** tool can only be used once a feature to be modified has been selected with the **Choose Feature** tool.
+For instance, the **Modify Reconstruction Pole** tool can only be used once a feature to be modified has been selected with the **Choose Feature** tool. - See the [Pole Manipulation chapter](/docs/user-manual/Pole_Manipulation/) for more information on how to modify reconstruction poles.

 The tools are also accessible via the **Tools** menu which also shows the shortcut key for each tool.
 The **Tools** menu also contains a check box **Use Small Icons** that reduces the size of the tool icons in the **Tool Palette**.
 This is useful if your screen resolution is low enough to force the bottom tools off the screen - this can happen if you are using a low-resolution screen projector.